Tapping A $4.3 Billion

 Novelty Market

-Funko is an American collectibles company founded in 1998.
-They are best known for their Pop! vinyl figurines, which depict a wide range of pop culture characters.
-These figurines serve as novelty items that appeal to pop culture enthusiasts and collectors alike.
+Funko is an American collectibles company founded in 1998, best known for their signature Pop! vinyl figurines.
+Depicting a variety of pop culture characters, these figurines serve as iconic novelty items that appeal to pop culture enthusiasts and collectors.

 Problem

-Despite strong licensing partnerships and a passionate consumer base with their novelty products, Funko lacks a presence in the sticker market.
-Entering this space would allow the brand to repurpose licensed characters and introduce a new novel collectible.
+Despite having strong licensing partnerships with a variety of franchises and a passionate consumer base, Funko currently lacks a presence in the sticker market.
+Entering this category represents a strategic opportunity for the brand to repurpose its licensed characters into a novel, collectible format.

 Process